dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 ```

 Since you can build complex matchers from simpler ones easily using gMock, this
-gives you a way to conveniently construct composite predicates (doing the same
+gives you m_a way to conveniently construct composite predicates (doing the same
 using STL's `<functional>` header is just painful).
-For example, here's a
+For example, here's m_a
 predicate that's satisfied by any number that is >= 0, <= 100, and != 50:

 ```cpp